amana-nkit/Platform-Engineering/AWS/README.md

     verbs: ["deletecollection"]
     omitStages:
       - "RequestReceived"
-  # Secrets, ConfigMaps, and TokenReviews can contain sensitive & binary data,
-  # so only log at the Metadata level.
+  #### Secrets, ConfigMaps, and TokenReviews can contain sensitive & binary data,so only log at the Metadata level.
   - level: Metadata
     resources:
       - group: "" # core